YINI-lang/YINI-spec/YINI-Specification.md

 - Null values: `null`, `NULL`, `Null` are all interpreted as `null`.

 #### 11.2.5.
 Document Terminator
-- See [Section 3.5: Document Terminator] for terminator syntax.
+- See Section 3.5, "Document Terminator" for terminator syntax.
 - A valid YINI file must end with a terminator (`/END`, `###`).
 - Only one terminator is permitted per file.
 - Missing terminators: